electron/electronjs.org-old/_docs/api/web-contents.md

 ### `webContents.getAllWebContents()`

-Returns an array of all `WebContents` instances.
+Returns `WebContents[]` - An array of all `WebContents` instances.
 This will contain web contents for all windows, webviews, opened devtools, and devtools extension background pages.

 ### `webContents.getFocusedWebContents()`

-Returns the web contents that is focused in this application, otherwise returns `null`.
+Returns `WebContents` - The web contents that is focused in this application, otherwise returns `null`.

 ### `webContents.fromId(id)`

 * `id` Integer

-Find a `WebContents` instance according to its ID.
+Returns `WebContents` - A WebContents instance with the given ID.

 ## Class: WebContents